apache/nuttx/configs/stm32f4discovery/README.txt

          pin 4  Module_RX_I   USART3_TXD PB10,  P1 pin 34
          pin 5  Module_TX_O   USART3_RX  PB11,  P1 pin 35
          pin 6  Module_CTS_I  USART3_RTS PB14,  P1 pin 38

+       NOTICE that the BT860 uses BT860-centric naming, the Rx pin is for BT860 receive and needs to connect with the STM32 Tx pin, the Tx pin is for BT860 transmit an needs to be connected with the STM32 Rx pin, etc.  Other parts may use host-centric naming so that the HCI UART Rx pin connects to the STM32 Rx pin, Tx to Tx pin, etc.

     3. Due to conflicts, USART3 many not be used if Ethernet is enabled with the STM32F4DIS-BB base board: